krz/krz.github.io/_posts/2019-02-03-linear-regression.md

 #         [26, 63]])
 ```

 Ok, now we know how matrix multiplication works.
-Let's build a real linear regression model in pytorch now.
+Let's now build a real linear regression model in PyTorch.
 First, create some data